 Experts don't know what causes most types of rheumatic disease.
 In many cases, the cause depends on the type of rheumatic disease.
-But researchers believe that some or all of the following may play a role in the one or more types of rheumatic disease:
+But researchers believe that some or all of the following may play a role:

 Genes and family history

 Too much wear and tear and stress on a joint or joints

 The following are the most common symptoms of arthritis and other rheumatic diseases.
 But each person may have slightly different symptoms.
 Also different types of rheumatic disease have different symptoms.

 Joint stiffness that lasts for at least 1 hour in the early morning

 Chronic pain or tenderness in a joint or joints

 Warmth and redness in the joint area

 Limited movement in the affected joint or joints